EXPLAINER: Role of alternate jurors in ex-officer’s trial

 Attorneys in the trial of a former Minneapolis police officer charged in George Floyd’s death are wrangling over not just the 12 jurors who will decide the verdict but also two alternates.

 Derek Chauvin’s trial is moving forward amid national attention around Floyd’s death, plus a pandemic that could potentially disrupt proceedings expected to last several weeks.
-That’s why the two alternates will play important role, ready to sub in for other jurors who are unable to continue with the trial.
+That’s why the two alternates will play an important role, ready to sub in for other jurors who are unable to continue with the trial.

 Here’s a look at how alternate jurors will work in the trial of the former officer charged with murder and manslaughter: